 Citi offers different accounts, products, and rates in different markets, so it might be easiest to speak with someone if you’re a new customer.

-That way, you’ll get a full understanding of exactly which options are available to you, without having to spend too much time doing your own research.
+This will help you fully understand exactly which options are available to you without spending too much time doing your own research.

 Once you’re signed up, you’ll have access to the Citi mobile app, which lets you handle most banking transactions on the go.

-Citibank is at the top of its game when it comes to providing new customer incentives.
+Citibank is at the top of its game regarding providing new customer incentives.

 As with many of Citi’s account perks, sign-up bonuses tend to be tiered.
 The higher level of account you open, and the more money you deposit, the larger bonus you’ll get.